sjulier/Refactored_ORB_SLAM2/README.md

 Install the dependencies:

-`brew install eigen boost suitesparse opencv glew`
+`brew install cmake eigen boost suitesparse opencv glew`

 You should be able to build the release by by running: